Fiat Panda: Launch model (1980)

-Gen 1 – Mk2 (1986–2003)
+First facelift (141a; 1986)

-In January 1986, the Panda received visual and mechanical revisions — with many Mk1 & Mk2 Panda parts incompatible.
-The Mk2 version was internally designated 141A.
+In January 1986, the Panda received a thorough revision with visual, mechanical and chassis changes — with the majority of parts incompatible between the models.
+The facelift version was internally designated 141A.

-The 652 cc air-cooled two-cylinder engine was replaced by a 769 cc (34 PS) water-cooled four-cylinder unit, and the 903/965cc by a 999 cc (45 PS, 50 PS (37 kW) in the 4x4) unit.
+The 652 cc air-cooled two-cylinder engine was replaced by a 769 cc (34 PS) water-cooled four-cylinder unit, and the 903/965cc by a 999 cc (45 PS, 50 PS [37 kW] in the 4x4) unit.
 Both new engines were from Fiat's new FIRE family of four-cylinder water-cooled powerplants with a single overhead camshaft.
 The rear suspension was also upgraded, the rigid axle with leaf springs being replaced by a more modern dependent suspension system known as the "Omega axle", consisting of a non-straight rigid axle with a central mounting and coil springs (first seen on the Lancia Y10, which used the same platform).
 The 4x4 retained the leaf-sprung live axle set-up.

-The body was strengthened and fully-galvanised on later models, rear quarter panels received wheel arches mirroring the front fender/wing wheel arches.
+The body was strengthened and fully galvanised on later models, rear quarter panels received wheel arches mirroring the front fender/wing wheel arches.
 Front door quarter windows were eliminated.
 The range included 750L, 750CL, 750S, 1000CL, 1000S, 4x4 models.

 April 1986 saw the introduction of a 1301 cc diesel engine with 37 PS.
 This was a detuned version of the Brazilian engine also used in the 127/Uno.
 Fitted as standard with a five-speed gearbox it was only available in the basic "L" trim and was available until 1989 (until 1994 in the van versions).

 A van variant of the Panda was introduced, with both petrol and diesel engines.
 The van eliminated rear seats and featured rear windows replaced with plastic blanking panels and a small, black, steel extension with side hinged doors —in lieu of a hatch tailgate.
 Neither the van nor the diesel was available in right-hand-drive markets.

 In 1987, an entry-level model badged "Panda Young" was added to the range.
 This was essentially an L spec car with a 769 cc OHV engine based on the old 903 cc push-rod FIAT 100 engine and producing the same 34 bhp (25 kW) as the more sophisticated 769 cc FIRE unit.
 The Panda 4x4 Sisley limited edition was also released, based on the standard 4x4, with metallic paint, inclinometer, white painted wheels, roof rack, headlamp washers, bonnet scoop, "Sisley" badging and trim.
 Although originally limited to the production of only 500, in 1989 the Sisley model became a permanent model.